patrick-llgc/Learning-Deep-Learning/paper_notes/tpvformer.md

 	- Omitting the z-axis has adverse effect on its expressiveness.
 - TPV query maps to a 2D grid cell region of sxs m^2 in the corresponding view, and further to a 3D pillar region extending from the view in the perpendicular direction. --> Just like each BEV query.
 - A new interesting track of vision-only lidar segmentation: vision to construct the feature volume, and lidar is only used to query features.
 - Segmentation loss is cross entropy + [Lovasz-softmax](https://paperswithcode.com/method/lovasz-softmax).
-The Lovasz extension is a means by which we can achieve direct optimization of the mean intersection-over-union loss in neural networks.
+The Lovasz extension enables direct optimization of the mean intersection-over-union loss in neural networks.
+- The paper did not mention specifically the resolution for semantic occupancy prediction task, but it should be similar to that used in [SurroundOcc](surroundocc.md).

 #### Notes
 - [Code on github](https://github.com/wzzheng/TPVFormer)
 - Future directions
 	- KPI evaluation of vision-based semantic occupancy prediction needs to be quantified.
 This will help create a new track for academic and make this work a seminal work in this track.
-	- - "Empty" class: different from lidar semantic segmentation where each point queried is valid, sematnic occupancy prediction needs to predict void voxels as well.
+	- "Empty" class: different from lidar semantic segmentation where each point queried is valid, semantic occupancy prediction needs to predict void voxels as well.
 The paper simply assigns voxels without any points "empty". --> This fails to differentiate between void and uncertain (due to occlusion, e.g.), and perhaps can explain the weird scanning pattern issue in the demo video.
 - Q & A
 	- How is a HCAB block constructed?
 Looks like it has both ICA and CVHA. --> It is indeed per [config](https://github.com/wzzheng/TPVFormer/blob/27627079bbb87ae1b8e0b3acf9a1a8f4cdc81cfe/config/tpv_lidarseg.py#L151).